FastComments/fastcomments-vue/README.md

 ## In Production

-You probably don't want to define the config inline if you're passing callbacks etc. Instead, you'll want to define config in a `computed` block, otherwise each time your callback etc is invoked the entire widget will re-render.
+You probably don't want to define the config inline if you're passing callbacks etc. Instead, you'll want to define the config in a `computed` block, otherwise each time your callback etc is invoked the entire widget will re-render.

 [See the spinner example for how to do this.](./dev/serve-spinner.vue)